About me and my historical narrative

 I am on the right side in this picture

-Almost everyone agrees that the history of the Hungarian-Ottoman struggles is underrepresented and marginalized in the schools of the world, including the popular media, TV channels and the Internet.
+Almost everyone agrees that the history of the Hungarian-Ottoman struggles is underrepresented and marginalized in the schools of the world, including the popular media, TV channels, and the Internet.

 In fact, after a careful look at social media and internet sites, I realized that all the other national narratives are quite well represented when talking about the Ottoman wars.
 The Austrians, the Romanians, the Serbs, and many other nations proudly claim the honor of defending Christianity, while the Turks say how invincible they were.
-We are lagging behind: surprisingly, there is no Hungarian narrative to be seen in the mainstream (Internet) media.
-(Except for academic studies, but the common people never read them.)
+We are lagging: surprisingly, there is no Hungarian narrative to be seen in the mainstream (Internet) media.
+(Except for academic studies, but the common people rarely read them.)
 Not to mention the great historical films produced about this period by almost every non-Hungarian.

 I thought it would be good to add a Hungarian narrative, so I started my FB page “Hungaries 1632”, which I have currently renamed “Hungarian History 1366-1699”: